modery/modery/README.md

 🟣 [LinkedIn](https://www.linkedin.com/in/modery/)

 🔵 [Twitter](https://twitter.com/modery/)

+## PowerDocu

+My main project is [PowerDocu](https://github.com/modery/PowerDocu), which allows you to generate technical documentation from your existing Power Automate Flows and Power Apps canvas apps.

 <!--
 **modery/modery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.